Bristol True Wage: a high-skill city economy with one of the UK’s shortest commutes

 Bristol true-wage benchmarks

-These figures combine official data with transport-access context to give a fuller picture of how Bristol salary offers compare in practice.
+These figures combine official data with how easy it is to get into the city centre to give a fuller picture of how Bristol salary offers compare in practice.

 | Metric | Reference point | True-wage reading |